How to prevent your Mac from sleeping

 So many Mac users wonder how to stop their Macs from sleeping.
 Sleep mode can come in handy when you want to save battery, especially if it’s low and you don’t have access to a charger.
 Learning how to manage and customize your sleep mode settings will put you in control of how your Mac behaves.

-We've got some great tips for you and some sleep-mode myth-busting FAQs, so let's dive in.
+We've got some great tips for you, so let's dive in.

 Reasons to prevent your Mac from sleeping